climboid/mother-app/readme.md

 You will need to have `NodeJS` and somekind of webserver such as `http-server`.
 You can install `http-server` from `npm` via `npm i -g http-server`

+Clone or download this repository then:

 ```
 cd mother-app/backend
 npm i
 npm run start
 ```

-In a separate terminal window go to frontend directory
+In a separate terminal window go to frontend directory then:

 ```
 cd ../frontend